LucasHoffSchmidt/LucasHoffSchmidt/README.md

 # Hi there 👋

-My name is Lucas Hoff Schmidt and I am a dataholic.
+My name is Lucas and I am a dataholic.
 I rely on data in everything I do, to make the best decisions personally and professionally, for myself and for others.

 I have made various projects in data science, data analytics as well as a mobile app.